 RULE #5: Record the encounter

-Like the thief who doesn’t steal when you’re watching, law enforcement officers are also more likely to observe the law if they know their actions are being monitored.
+Like the child who doesn't steal a cookie when you're watching, law enforcement officers are also more likely to observe the law if they know their actions are being monitored.
 Regardless of what the officer may tell you, you are legally permitted to record encounters with the police.
 For your own protection you should always record every encounter with the police and, though you should not make a big deal of it by positioning your camera right in the officers face, which may provoke an aggressive response, you should probably not make a secret of it either, although a second, hidden camera is certainly a great idea.
 A record of the encounter will prove to be invaluable as evidence if you are forced to defend yourself in court or choose to initiate a legal action against the police.
 There are several apps for mobile devices that are designed specifically to record police encounters.
 If you are not able to record the encounter, ask a bystander if any are near.
 You also have a right to request any video recorded by the police.

 If an aggressive officer demands that you delete the recording or tries to take it from you, understand that your device may not be confiscated without a warrant, but also be aware that they may not know or care about the law, especially if tensions are high.
 If it seems likely the officer may use violence in order to confiscate your property if you refuse, let them have it.
-In the event the officer deletes your recording, or forces you to do so, don’t sweat it.
-The files on your storage media should remain intact as long as they are only deleted and the storage media was not formatted.
-In such a case, and as soon as possible after the encounter, power off the device and when you get home use a utility such as PhotoRec to recover the “deleted” files.
+In the event the officer deletes your recording, or forces you to do so, don't sweat it.
+The files on your storage media should remain intact as long as they are only deleted and not later overwritten and the storage media is not formatted.
+In such a case, and as soon as possible after the encounter, power off the device and when you get home use a utility such as PhotoRec to recover the "deleted" files.